-Web-based survey creation, fielding, and analysis tool for simplified CBC and simplified general interviewing.
+Web-based survey creation, fielding, and analysis tool for CBC, MaxDiff, and general interviewing.

 Most popular conjoint method today.
 Choices mimic purchase process.
 Often used for pricing research.
 Includes CBC-HB, CBC-LC.